mosip/k8s-infra/logging/README.md

         * _Host_: `elasticsearch-master`
         * _Port_: `9200`.

+    IMPORTANT: The created cluster does not appear (is not active) until you connect it in the steps below.

 * Update properties of Elasticsearch index in _ClusterOuputs_ --> _Output Buffer_ --> Edit YAML.
 ```
 elasticsearch: